chaitalibonke/The-Conveyor-Belt-Project-Project-Management-Report/README.md

 Project Sponsor: Dr. Michel E. Whittenberg — VP of Operations

 > Note: This repository represents my personal documentation
-> of our group project and is shared for portfolio purposes only.
+> of our group project and is shared for my portfolio purposes only.

 ---